antonfirsov/docs/2020/03-Mar/Roslyn/Roslyn.md

         diagnostic);
     ```

-6. You'll notice red squiggles in the code you just added on the AddBracesAsync symbol.
-Add a declaration for AddBracesAsync replacing the MakeUpperCaseAsync method with the following code:
+6. You'll notice red squiggles in the code you just added on the `AddBracesAsync` symbol.
+Add a declaration for `AddBracesAsync` by replacing the `MakeUpperCaseAsync` method with the following code:

     ``` csharp
     Task<Document> AddBracesAsync(Document document, Diagnostic diagnostic, SyntaxEditor editor)